-The Reds beat Cardiff at Wembley to claim their first trophy in six years in February, but fell to an FA Cup final defeat to Chelsea and finished eighth in the Premier League with their lowest points total since 1954.
+The Reds beat Cardiff at Wembley to claim their first trophy in six years in February, but fell to an FA Cup final defeat to Chelsea and finished eighth in the Premier League with the club's lowest points total since 1954.

-And Dalglish insists he is proud of his second spell in charge at Anfield, while admitting that the club's league position was disappointing.
+Dalglish insists he is proud of his second spell in charge at Anfield, despite admitting that the club's league position was disappointing.

-A statement from the Scot on Liverpool's official website read: "It has been an honour and a privilege to have had the chance to come back to Liverpool Football Club as manager.
+"It has been an honor and a privilege to have had the chance to come back to Liverpool Football Club as manager," he said.

 "I greatly appreciate the work that Steve [Clarke], Kevin [Keen], the players and all of the staff put in during my time and feel proud that we delivered the club's first trophy in six years winning the League Cup and came close to a second trophy in the FA Cup Final."